zstephens/telogator2/README.md

 `-i` accepts fa / fa.gz / fq / fq.gz / bam.
 Multiple arguments can be provided (e.g. `-i reads1.fa reads2.fa`).

-Telogator2 requires that muscle v3.8 is installed in order to produce consensus TVR sequences: https://drive5.com/muscle/downloads_v3.htm.
+Telogator2 requires that [muscle v3.8](https://drive5.com/muscle/downloads_v3.htm) is installed in order to produce consensus TVR sequences.
 If the dependencies were installed via conda then muscle should be found in the `envs/telogator2/` directory.
 Additionally, Telogator2 requires a path to an aligner, via either the `--minimap2`, `--winnowmap`, or `--pbmm2` input parameters.

 ## Test data